-The SEC has issued its largest whistleblower reward to date, awarding $114 million to a whistleblower who helped the SEC and another agency bring successful enforcement actions.
+The US Securities and Exchange Commission has issued the largest SEC whistleblower award to date, awarding $114 million to a whistleblower who helped the SEC and another agency bring successful enforcement actions.

 The record-breaking SEC whistleblower award may be the largest-ever whistleblower award issued under any government whistleblower reward program.

 An IRS whistleblower who told authorities how UBS bankers helped thousands of US taxpayers avoid taxes was paid a reward of $104 million in 2012.
 That was the largest whistleblower award under a government program at the time.

 Two whistleblowers represented by Phillips & Cohen in a qui tam case against HCA were awarded $100 million for their efforts and the work of their attorneys on the case.

 In 2010, a whistleblower who brought a qui tam case against GlaxoSmithKline that settled for $750 million was awarded $96 million for her information and assistance.

 Today’s SEC whistleblower award eclipses the SEC’s previous record whistleblower award to one individual – $50 million – made in June.

 The $114 million SEC reward comprises a $52 million award based on monetary sanctions collected by the SEC and a $62 million award based on sanctions by an unnamed agency.

 The whistleblower reported financial misconduct to the SEC and to another agency after repeatedly trying to report issues internally, in spite of suffering professional and personal hardships.